This map of Scenic Rail Melbourne shows the limits of highly profitable transport, with stops typically within 2km. The network to comprise:

 One rational alternative is to bring high-tech scenic rail into production for a pilot route, demonstrating that private vehicles with personal routes can go anywhere and can integrate with bikes, wheelchairs and freight.
 Rational means profitable, so self-funding, even with fare-matching to be politically feasible.
 No cancellation of existing contracts or concessions is proposed.
 The key to the concept is light weight, 300kg vehicles on exclusive track, with smooth running.

-A grid network, not just radial, with spacing similar to existing rail, but more intense at the CBD and at major stadiums, should produce sufficient profit to cross-subsidise a key rural network.
+A grid network, not just radial, with spacing similar to existing rail, but more intense at the CBD and at major stadiums, should produce sufficient profit to build a more intense urban network with closer stop proximity.
 Speeds would be three times higher (no stopping), vehicles would be reliable, immediately available, 24/7, and security strong.
 The ability to carry bikes, electric scooters and wheelchairs provides an efficient “last mile” option with no exposure at stops.